GaloisInc/ddosflowgen/README.md

 These files will be the `--dataset` provided to ddosflowgen.

 You can reuse this **noise dataset** multiple times.
 On future runs, you can jump ahead to Step 3 if you are satisfied with using your earlier noise.
+We have also provided a very brief sample of noise under `example-noise`.
+The exact IP addresses do not matter, as they will be written anyway.

 ## Step 3: Run ddosflowgen